metio/terraform-provider-k8s/docs/data-sources/runtime_cluster_x_k8s_io_extension_config_v1alpha1_manifest.md

 Optional:

-- `namespace_selector` (Attributes) NamespaceSelector decides whether to call the hook for an object based on whether the namespace for that object matches the selector.
-Defaults to the empty LabelSelector, which matches all objects. (see [below for nested schema](#nestedatt--spec--namespace_selector))
+- `namespace_selector` (Attributes) NamespaceSelector decides whether to call the hook for an object basedon whether the namespace for that object matches the selector.Defaults to the empty LabelSelector, which matches all objects. (see [below for nested schema](#nestedatt--spec--namespace_selector))
-- `settings` (Map of String) Settings defines key value pairs to be passed to all calls to all supported RuntimeExtensions.
-Note: Settings can be overridden on the ClusterClass.
+- `settings` (Map of String) Settings defines key value pairs to be passed to all callsto all supported RuntimeExtensions.Note: Settings can be overridden on the ClusterClass.

 <a id="nestedatt--spec--client_config"></a>
 ### Nested Schema for `spec.client_config`